 Acknowledgments.
 The first author would like to thank Takeshi Abe and Kazuhiko Yamaki for fruitful discussions.
 He also thanks Shunsuke Takagi, Kazunori Yasutake, and Karl Schwede for useful comments.
-He was partially supported by The Inamori Foundation and by the Grantin-Aid for Young Scientists (A) #20684001 from JSPS.
+He was partially supported by The Inamori Foundation and by the Grant-in-Aid for Young Scientists (A) \sharp 20684001 from JSPS.
 The second author would like to express his deep gratitude to his supervisor Professor Hiromichi Takagi for teaching him various techniques of the log minimal model program.
 He also would like to thank Doctor Kazunori Yasutake, who introduced the question on weak Fano manifolds in the seminar held at the Nihon University in December 2009.
-The second author thanks Doctor Kiwamu Watanabe for reading his note [G].
+The second author thanks Doctor Kiwamu Watanabe for reading a preliminary version of this paper, Professor Shunsuke Takagi and Doctor Takuzo Okada for fruitful discussions.
 He is indebted to Doctor Daizo Ishikawa.
-Finally, the authors would like to thank Hiroshi Sato for constructing an interesting example.
+Finally, the authors would like to thank Hiroshi Sato for constructing an interesting example and Professor Nobuo Hara for useful comments.